p113-io/strapi_tools./README.md

 * => api
 * => service
 * => ...
-* plugin, api , service or any files in directory config is modified
+* plugin, api, service or any files in directory config is modified

 The script:
 * set node version to the adequate value
 * update NPM, PM2 and YARN to the last version
 * execute git pull to update the Strapi project
-* execute yarn build to build the templates
+* execute strapi build to build the templates

 ```
 ./build.sh